 Adidas built two big Speedfactories simultaneously, and the company’s problems multiplied.

 Robots didn’t work for every shoe style.
-If Adidas had started smaller, maybe with a test line in an existing factory, they could have learned and fixed issues before spending so much on expansion.
+If Adidas had started smaller, perhaps with a test line in an existing factory, they could have learned from and fixed issues before incurring such a significant expense on expansion.

 More manufacturers and supply chains looking to adopt technology or automation should consider pilot projects to test new tech without risking too much money.